There are several ways fertilization can occur:

 - The natural way, via sexual intercourse between a man and a woman

-- Intrauterine Insemination, also known as IUI, which is done in a doctor’s office by transferring sperm directly into the uterus via a catheter
+- Intrauterine insemination, also known as IUI and also done in a doctor’s office.
+This process involves transferring “washed” sperm directly into the uterus via a catheter

 This article will describe, in general, these three methods of fertilization.